morganjohanna/morganjohanna/README.md

 ### Hi there, I'm Johanna (she/her) 👋

 I'm looking for my next role in data as an analyst or analytics engineer to apply years of experience in the tech industry.
-I come with hard skills in SQL, Python, and Docker honed over more than year of study (both self-directed and formal) and built on a decade of practical analytics work and project and stakeholder management as an academic, strategy manager, senior specialist salesperson, and official unofficial "Excel person" since forever.
+I come with hard skills in SQL, Python, and Docker honed over more than year of study and built on a decade of practical analytics work and project and stakeholder management as an academic, strategy manager, senior specialist salesperson, and official unofficial "Excel person" since forever.
 I am a lifelong learner and see problems as puzzles I love to solve.

 In May 2023 I finished a 12-week intensive data science course from [SPICED Academy](https://www.spiced-academy.com/en/program/data-science#) focused on the following:
 - Expanding Python (with NumPy, Pandas, Scikit-Learn, Seaborn, Matplotlib)